-The question paper of each course will be divided into Five sections.
-Each of the First Four Sections of the Question Paper will contain 2 questions respectively from Unit-1 to Unit-4 of the syllabus.
+The question paper of each course will be divided into Five sections, each of the First Four Sections of the Question Paper will contain 2 questions respectively from Unit-1 to Unit-4 of the syllabus.
 The students will be required to attempt one question from each section.
-Section 5 of the question paper shall contain 8 short answer type questions of 3 marks each (without any choice) covering the entire syllabus.
+Section 5 of the question paper shall contain 8 short answer type questions of 3 marks each(without any choice) covering the entire syllabus.
 As such Section 5 will be compulsory.
-NOTE FOR STUDENTS (ON QUESTION PAPER)
+The examiner will be free to set the questions in problem forms based on case law.